churchincanberra/churchincanberra.github.io/e4b1ffcb4ee645488a4729bd77e0b3d89bc0a70d/announcements.md

 Local Highschool Prayer- Thursday from 8:00 pm to 8:30 pm using&nbsp;the church in Canberra regular zoom meeting.<br>
 Burden: Our high-schoolers and the LD HS meeting.<br>
 <br>
-National Highschooler Conference (NHSC) Prayer and Coordination- Thursday from 8:30 pm. to 9:30 pm.<br>
+National Highschooler Conference (NHSC) Prayer and Coordination- Thursday from 8:30 pm&nbsp;to 9:30 pm.<br>
 <br>
 <u>Migration and Europe</u><br>
 Saturday 8:45&nbsp;pm using the church in Canberra regular zoom meeting.<br>